-The process of asking for a coverage decision and filing appeals is explained in Sections 4, 5, and 6 of this chapter.
-If you are asking for a decision or filing an appeal, use that process, not the complaint process.

-However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can file a complaint about our slowness.

-Here are examples:

-- If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint. - If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have filed, you can make a complaint. - When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint. - When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
+Timeliness These types of complaints are all related to the The process of asking for a coverage decision and filing appeals is explained in Sections 4, 5, and 6 of this chapter.
+If you are asking for a decision or filing an appeal, use that process, not the complaint process. timeliness of our actions related to coverage decisions However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can file a complaint about our slowness. and appeals.
+Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
+If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have filed, you can make a complaint. • When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain drugs, there are deadlines that apply.
+If you think we are not meeting these deadlines, you can make a complaint. • When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.

-Section 7.2 The formal name for making a complaint is "filing a grievance"
+Section 7.2 Th e formal name for making a complaint is "filing a grievance"

-Legal Terms

-What this section calls a complaint is also called a grievance.

-Another term for making a complaint is filing a grievance.

-Another way to say using the process for complaints is using the process for filing a grievance.
+Legal Terms What this section calls a complaint is also called a grievance .
+Another term for making a complaint is filing a grievance .
+Another way to say using the process for complaints is using the process for filing a grievance .